sushiswap/sushi-docs/docs/FAQ/Miso FAQ.md

 During auction set up, creators will choose an address to receive collected funds upon finalisation.
 Following a successful auction, project creators will be able to easily add the tokens they raised to a Liquidity launch contract they have created.
 Once there is an acceptable total of both tokens, the pair is sent to a created liquidity pool on SushiSwap.

-With our first Launcher ingredient, PostAuctionLauncher, a project creator can set this address to work with a pre-created PostAuctionLauncher contract, allowing them to set a percentage of their auction raise to be sent as the pairing with a preallocated amount of their project token.
+With our first Launcher ingredient, _PostAuctionLauncher_, a project creator can set this address to work with a pre-created PostAuctionLauncher contract, allowing them to set a percentage of their auction raise to be sent as the pairing with a preallocated amount of their project token.

 ### Will we be able to make farming projects as well using MISO?